TheOneStudioLLC/Mac-Brightness-Boost/README.md

 ---

-### 📦 **Installation Options for Mac Recorder:**
+### 📦 **Installation Options for Mac Brightness Boost:**

-Mac Recorder can be downloaded as a standalone application or as part of the comprehensive MacUtilities suite, which includes tools for system cleaning, fan boosting, and much more.
+Mac Brightness Boost can be downloaded as a standalone application or as part of the comprehensive MacUtilities suite, which includes tools for system cleaning, fan boosting, and much more.

 ### 📦 **Installation Options for Brightness Boost:**

-Brightness Boost can be downloaded as a standalone application or as part of the comprehensive MacUtilities suite, which includes tools for screen recording, fan boosting, and system cleaning.
+Brightness Boost can be downloaded as a standalone application or as part of the comprehensive MacUtilities suite, which includes tools for screen recording, fan boosting, and much more.

 - **Install via Homebrew**:
     - For Brightness Boost Only: `brew install --cask mac-brightness-boost`